Islamic veiling practices by country: Norway

 In 2018 the Norwegian parliament voted to ban the burqa in schools and universities.

 In April 2019, the Telia telecom company received bomb threats after featuring a Muslim woman taking off her hijab in a commercial.
 Although the police did not evaluate the threat as likely to be carried out, delivering threats is still a crime in Norway.

+Portugal

+In October 2025, parliament in Portugal passed a bill banning clothing covering the face.